positively-charged/bcc/details.md

 </pre>

 <h3>Format Blocks</h3>
 When calling functions like print(), a format block gives you more precision in the formatting of the message.
 A format block is like a normal code block, but also allows you to mix format items with other statements.
 (Format items are those colon-separated arguments passed to print() and the like.)
-Inside a format block, a format item uses a triple left bracket in the middle, not the colon.
+Inside a format block, a format item uses a sequence of three left-angled brackets in the middle, not the colon.

 <h6>Code:</h6>
 ```